rcc-uchicago/genetic-data-analysis-1/README.md

 [Peter Carbonetto](http://pcarbo.github.io) at the [University of Chicago](https://www.uchicago.edu).
-Thank you to [Matthew Stephens](http://stephenslab.uchicago.edu) for his support and guidance, and to [David Reich](http://reich.hms.harvard.edu) and the members of his lab for making a portion of the Affymetrix Human Origins data set available for public use.
+Thank you to [Matthew Stephens](http://stephenslab.uchicago.edu) for his support and guidance.
+Also thanks to
+[David Reich](http://reich.hms.harvard.edu) and his lab for making a portion of the Affymetrix Human Origins data set available for public use.